allindeveloper/gun-react/README.md

          </div>
   );
 }
+// just bind useGun();
-//GunReact accepts the normal Gun Configuration and a Component to Render and then returns gunService as a Property
+//useGun accepts the normal Gun Configuration and a Component to Render and then returns gunService as a Property

 export default useGun(App, config);